Families of 5 Minnesota men killed by police sue agency to force release of investigation files

 The lawsuit, filed Monday in Ramsey County District Court in St. Paul, says once the investigation into a deadly force incident is completed and a prosecutor decides not to charge the officers, the data legally should be turned over to the families of the deceased within 10 days of them requesting it.

 Prosecutors in all five cases cleared the officers of wrongdoing.
 But the lawsuit says the BCA still hasn’t met its legal obligations to the families.
-The agency didn’t respond to emailed requests for comment.
+An agency spokesperson said the BCA releases information to families as quickly as it can.

 Not only would getting the files help provide some closure, but the long delays make it hard for families to file wrongful death lawsuits within the state’s three-year statute of limitations, Michelle Gross, president of Communities United Against Police Brutality, said.